San Francisco Go Card vs CityPASS: Which is the best visitor pass to help you save money while exploring the city?

 When you load money onto a Clipper Card, you’ll be able to use that as fare for public transportation across the Bay.

-One card allows you to pay for buses and trains on Muni and BART trains connecting SFO and Oakland Airport.
+A Clipper Card costs $3 and allows you to pay for buses and trains on Muni and BART trains connecting SFO and Oakland Airport.
 Enjoy ferry rides on both the San Francisco Bay Ferry as well as the Golden Gate Transit & Ferry with the Clipper Card.
 Even buses with Marin Transit that lead to Muir Woods National Monument can be paid for with this card!

 As you board a bus, train or ferry you simply will tap your Clipper Card on to a sensor to redeem funds from your card to pay for your transportation.